 - Text creation and product descriptions

 One benefit of freelancing through micro-tasking sites is the ability to make money from other activities as well.
-In addition to data input jobs, you can test apps, take surveys, and record short audio and video snippets.
+In addition to data input jobs, you can test apps, take paid surveys, and record short audio and video snippets.

 You can join this platform for free and search for available jobs.
 As you complete tasks, you can receive invitations for advanced openings that require proven work experience.